Adam Sedgwick: Geological views and evolution

 When Robert Chambers anonymously published his own theory of universal evolutionism as his "development hypothesis" in the book Vestiges of the Natural History of Creation published in October 1844 to immediate popular success, Sedgwick's many friends urged him to respond.
 Like other eminent scientists he initially ignored the book, but the subject kept recurring and he then read it carefully and made a withering attack on the book in the July 1845 edition of the Edinburgh Review.
 Vestiges "comes before [its readers] with a bright, polished, and many-coloured surface, and the serpent coils a false philosophy, and asks them to stretch out their hands and pluck the forbidden fruit", he wrote in his review.
 Accepting the arguments in Vestiges was akin to falling from grace and away from God's favour.

-He lashed out at the book in a letter to Charles Lyell, bemoaning the consequences of it conclusions. "...If the book be true, the labours of sober induction are in vain; religion is a lie; human law is a mass of folly, and a base injustice; morality is moonshine; our labours for the black people of Africa were works of madmen; and man and woman are only better beasts!"
+He lashed out at the book in a letter to Charles Lyell, bemoaning the consequences of its conclusions. "...If the book be true, the labours of sober induction are in vain; religion is a lie; human law is a mass of folly, and a base injustice; morality is moonshine; our labours for the black people of Africa were works of madmen; and man and woman are only better beasts!"
 Later, Sedgwick added a long preface to the 5th edition of his Discourse on the Studies of the University of Cambridge (1850), including a lengthy attack on Vestiges and theories of development in general.

 Charles Darwin was one of his geology students in 1831, and accompanied him on a field trip to Wales that summer.
 The two kept up a correspondence while Darwin was on the Beagle expedition, and afterwards.
 However, Sedgwick never accepted the case for evolution made in On the Origin of Species in 1859 any more than he did that in Vestiges in 1844.
 In response to receiving and reading Darwin's book, he wrote to Darwin saying:

 If I did not think you a good tempered & truth loving man I should not tell you that...
 I have read your book with more pain than pleasure.
 Parts of it I admired greatly; parts I laughed at till my sides were almost sore; other parts I read with absolute sorrow; because I think them utterly false & grievously mischievous – You have deserted—after a start in that tram-road of all solid physical truth—the true method of induction—& started up a machinery as wild I think as Bishop Wilkins's locomotive that was to sail with us to the Moon.
 Many of your wide conclusions are based upon assumptions which can neither be proved nor disproved.
 Why then express them in the language & arrangements of philosophical induction?